-Graduate Teaching Standard Descriptor Practices that demonstrate the pre-service teachers' engagement with the Standard during an early professional experience placement, may include: Practices that demonstrate achievement of the Standard by the final professional experience placement, may include: 3.5 Demonstrate a range of verbal and nonverbal communication strategies to support student engagement.
+Graduate Standard I Descriptor Practices that demonstrate the pre-service teachers' engagement with the Standard during an early professional experience placement, may include: Practices that demonstrate achievement of the Standard by the final professional experience placement, may include: verbal and nonverbal ation strategies student ent.
 Uses effective and respectful oral and written communication skills, including the promotion of grammatically acceptable and correct English Enacts reciprocal communication Implements the use of vocabulary and metalanguage to develop conceptual understanding Employs a range of questioning techniques such as open/closed questioning Begins to acknowledge and develop student responses in an inclusive manner Develops voice effectively with respect to tone, pitch, strength, speed and confidence, for the students' level or stage Demonstrates and models non-verbal forms of communication, in consultation with the Mentor Teacher Uses effective and respectful oral and written communication skills, including the promotion of grammatically acceptable and correct English Enacts reciprocal communication Effectively uses vocabulary and metalanguage to develop conceptual understanding Employs a range of questioning techniques such as open/closed questioning to elicit prior understanding Acknowledges and logically develops student responses in an inclusive manner.
 Uses voice effectively with respect to tone, pitch, strength, speed and confidence, for the students' level or stage Demonstrates effective use of non-verbal forms of communication, such as teacher presence, pausing, circulating throughout the environment, eye contact, and varying gestures for student engagement and management